mikrostew/recipes/markdown/oreo-cake.md

 Cake

 * Make sure the cold ingredients (butter, eggs, and milk) are at room temperature (usually takes at least an hour).
-* Scrape the cream filling from the Oreos and save to mix into the frosting.
+* Scrape the cream filling from the Oreos and reserve to mix into the frosting.
 Roughly chop the oreos into 1/4-inch chunks.
 * Preheat oven to 325°F. Grease and flour four 6" round cake pans.
 * In a medium bowl, combine flour, baking powder, and salt.
 Set aside.
 * In a measuring cup, combine milk, oil, and vanilla extract.
 Set aside.